14 Danger Zone

 14.2.2 Everything is fine

 There is a flip side to the previous point, and that is that many assume that the default settings for complex models are good enough.
 We all do this when venturing into the unknown, but we do so at our own risk.
 Many of the more complex models have defaults geared toward a ‘just works’ setting rather than a ‘production’ setting.
 For example, the default number of boosting rounds for xgboost will rarely be adequate3.
-Again, and appropriately tuned model should cover your bases.
+Again, an appropriately tuned model should cover your bases.

 14.2.3 Just bootstrap it!